The Rip Tide: Critical reception

 The Rip Tide received large acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 34 reviews, which indicates "generally favorable reviews".

 Tim Jonze of The Guardian, in a positive review, wrote "It's less flashy than previous efforts, but the thrill here is of witnessing a songwriter's talent maturing."
 NME's Laura Snapes also gave the album a positive review, writing "These ideas of acceptance, hope and personal reflection make The Rip Tide an accomplished, restrained record, which sees Condon forgetting his travels, and forging his own native sound."
 Slant Magazine's Jesse Cataldo wrote that while "The songs are often still a little too cute, too twee and self-satisfied," Cataldo concluded that the songs were nevertheless "just as catchy without the burden of self-reflexive exoticism."
 AllMusic's James Christopher Monger enjoyed the album's more personal songs, writing "Condon spends much of Rip Tide writing in first person, and it lends an air of much needed intimacy to the always gorgeous, yet historically elusive Beirut sound."

 PopMatters' Eric Brown, on the other hand, gave the album a more mixed review, writing "Beirut too often moves away from its world-folk origins into a more generic sound, one that has more in common with an Apple commercial than their breakthrough album.
 It's not necessarily a bad move — the songs are all well-composed and technically challenging — but The Rip Tide lacks an emotional core, or at the very least, an interesting hook in lieu of something more substantial."
 Brown continued: "I have to think that as an EP, The Rip Tide would be a rousing success.
 But as it is, there are just too many bland, uninspiring tracks that drag down the whole experience."
 Benjamin Boles of NOW was also less receptive to the album's sound, writing "Unfortunately, it all feels a bit too manicured and restrained.
 As easy as it is to hit repeat when the disc ends, trying to remember standout moments is another story.
 It’s a solid album, but too conservative to make many converts."

 Accolades

 The Rip Tide has appeared on a few end-of-year lists.
-Paste ranked The Rip Tide #20 on its list of the top 50 albums of 2011, while Mojo ranked the album #22 on its end-of-year list.MOJO's Top 50 Albums Of 2011.
+Paste ranked The Rip Tide No. 20 on its list of the top 50 albums of 2011, while Mojo ranked the album No. 22 on its end-of-year list.MOJO's Top 50 Albums Of 2011.
 Stereogum.
-2 December 2011.
-Retrieved 11 December 2011.
+December 2, 2011.
+Retrieved December 11, 2011.